7 Ways to Deliver the Best Onboarding Experience for New Hires

 Explore these staffing blogs:

-What is a Passive Candidate?
+What Is a Passive Candidate?

 The phrase “passive applicant” was created to refer to a target audience of potential candidates who do not submit their applications.
 These are frequently accomplished people with highly sought-after expertise and skill sets.